janestreet/bonsai/docs/guide/03-state.md

 # State Machine

-While `Bonsai.state` is quite useful, sometimes the state contained within an application more closely resembles a state-machine with well-defined transitions between states.
+While `Bonsai.state` is quite useful, it is also primitive, and lacks guardrails.
+In non-trivial applications, it's safer and more robust to model a state-machine with well-defined transitions between states.

 Consider a "counter" component that stores (and displays) an integer, alongside buttons which increment and decrement that integer.
 This